-The remote role will conduct routine site monitoring visits and participate in site selection, site initiation, and study closure activities in compliance with Good Clinical Practice (GCP), company Standard Operating Procedures (SOP’s), and all applicable regulatory requirements.
+This remote role will conduct routine site monitoring visits and participate in site selection, site initiation, and study closure activities in compliance with Good Clinical Practice (GCP), company Standard Operating Procedures (SOP’s), and all applicable regulatory requirements.

-- Evaluate, initiate, monitor, and close tasks associated with the management of clinical sites
+- Evaluate, initiate, monitor, and close tasks associated with the management of clinical sites.

-- Ensure conduct of all clinical studies is in accordance with GCP’s, International Harmonization Guideline, and appropriate SOP’s
+- Ensure conduct of all clinical studies is in accordance with GCP’s, International Harmonization Guideline, and appropriate SOP’s.

-- Serve as primary contact for CROs/vendors, Investigators, and study coordinators for study related questions
+- Serve as primary contact for CROs/vendors, Investigators, and study coordinators for study related questions.

-- Collaborate with study team to support feasibility and site selection process for clinical studies
+- Collaborate with study team to support feasibility and site selection process for clinical studies.

-- Develop and maintain study-related clinical documents and tracking tools to support management of clinical studies
+- Develop and maintain study-related clinical documents and tracking tools to support management of clinical studies.

-- Manage patient recruitment strategies to increase patient randomization into the trial
+- Manage patient recruitment strategies to increase patient randomization into the trial.

-- Review all AE/SAEs and ensure appropriate documentation is recorded and safety issues are addressed and communicated
+- Review all AE/SAEs and ensure appropriate documentation is recorded and safety issues are addressed and communicated.

-- Assist and support data validation and data cleaning procedures to meet timelines
+- Assist and support data validation and data cleaning procedures to meet timelines.

-- Plan and participate in Investigator meetings and CRA trainings
+- Plan and participate in Investigator meetings and CRA trainings.

-- Minimum of 1 year of experience in CNS monitoring Phase 1-3 pharmaceutical/ biotechnology clinical trials preferred
+- Minimum of 1 year of experience in CNS monitoring Phase 1-3 pharmaceutical/ biotechnology clinical trials preferred.

-- Detailed understanding of ICH guidelines, GCP’s, PhRMA code, FDA CFR, clinical research ethics, HIPAA and patient privacy laws, and other relevant, local regulatory requirements
+- Detailed understanding of ICH guidelines, GCP’s, PhRMA code, FDA CFR, clinical research ethics, HIPAA and patient privacy laws, and other relevant, local regulatory requirements.

-- Good knowledge of concepts of clinical research and drug development
+- Good knowledge of concepts of clinical research and drug development.

-- Strong working knowledge of EDC, IVR and CTMS systems
+- Strong working knowledge of EDC, IVR and CTMS systems.

-- Ability to travel 50-70% (based on business need)
+- Ability to travel 50-70% (based on business need).